SvenTeschke/special_issue_CEN/README.md

   from Zenodo https://doi.org/10.5281/zenodo.12742957

-masterscript - With this file, all calculations and analyses can be run directly at once.
+- masterscript - With this file, all calculations and analyses can be run directly at once.
 If you only want to view single calculations, I recommend viewing the corresponding files separately.

-all_functions_neu - File with all functions i used
+- all_functions_neu - File with all functions i used

-simulation_scenarios - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulated Data from Zenodo or
-       go directly to the conclusion section
+- simulation_scenarios - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulated Data from Zenodo or go directly to the conclusion section

-2w_xxx - Evaluation of scenario 1 (one 2-way interaction), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
+- 2w_xxx - Evaluation of scenario 1 (one 2-way interaction), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
          p=2000000 due to memory reasons

-2w2w_xxx - Evaluation of scenario 2 (two 2-way interactions), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
+- 2w2w_xxx - Evaluation of scenario 2 (two 2-way interactions), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
            p=2000000 due to memory reasons

-3w_xxx - Evaluation of scenario 3 (one 3-way interactions), for p={2000, 20000, 200000}
+- 3w_xxx - Evaluation of scenario 3 (one 3-way interactions), for p={2000, 20000, 200000}

-4w_xxx - Evaluation of scenario 4 (one 4-way interactions), for p={2000, 20000, 200000}
+- 4w_xxx - Evaluation of scenario 4 (one 4-way interactions), for p={2000, 20000, 200000}
       --> these calculations takes a lot aof time.
 We therefore recommend downloading the results.zip file from Zenodo, unpacking it and saving the whole file in the current working directory

-conclusion_2w - Results of above Calculations of scenario 1 -> here calcultaions for Figure 1,2,4,7 and for Table 3 are done
+- conclusion_2w - Results of above Calculations of scenario 1 -> here calcultaions for Figure 1,2,4,7 and for Table 3 are done

-conclusion_2w2w - Results of above Calculations of scenario 2 -> here calcultaions for Figure 5,10,11,12 and for Table 4 are done
+- conclusion_2w2w - Results of above Calculations of scenario 2 -> here calcultaions for Figure 5,10,11,12 and for Table 4 are done

-conclusion_3w - Results of above Calculations of scenario 3
+- conclusion_3w - Results of above Calculations of scenario 3

-conclusion_4w - Results of above Calculations of scenario 4
+- conclusion_4w - Results of above Calculations of scenario 4

-hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5
+- hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5

-2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance -> here calculations for Figure 06
+- 2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance -> here calculations for Figure 06

-toyexample - Rcode for the toyexample in the motivation section -> here calculations for Figure 08
+- toyexample - Rcode for the toyexample in the motivation section -> here calculations for Figure 08

-paramtertuning_w - consider the influence or the parameter w in the RW and SW approach -> here calculations for Figure 14
+- paramtertuning_w - consider the influence or the parameter w in the RW and SW approach -> here calculations for Figure 14

-# version:
+# sessionInfo():

+Some of the calculations were carried out on the authors own PC, others on the server of the Faculty of Statistics at TU Dortmund University.
+In addition, the R version was updated over time.
+None of these points have any influence on the results, but it should be briefly mentioned here.

-# PC:
+## PC:
 R version 4.3.2 (2023-10-31 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)
 Running under: Windows 10 x64 (build 19045)

 Matrix products: default

 locale:
 [1] LC_COLLATE=German_Germany.utf8  LC_CTYPE=German_Germany.utf8